Squab: History

 The 1913 magazine Pacific Squab Journal was published specifically devoted to squab husbandry.

 The practice of domesticating pigeon as livestock may have come from the North Africa; historically, squabs or pigeons have been consumed in many civilizations, including ancient Egypt, ancient Rome, and Medieval Europe.
 Doves are considered kosher, though are not as common in the Jewish diet as they were in ancient times.
 Texts about methods of raising pigeons for their meat date as far back as AD 60 in Spain.
 Such birds were hunted for their meat because it was a cheap and readily available source of protein.

 In the Tierra de Campos, a resource-poor region of north-western Spain, squab meat was an important supplement to grain crops from at least Roman times.
 Caelius Aurelianus, an Ancient Roman physician, regarded the meat as a cure for headaches, but by the 16th century, squab was believed to cause headaches.

+A stone inscription in Bwahan village of Indonesian island Bali dated to 994 AD lists turtle doves (manuk kitiran), doves (putir) and wild pigeons (wuruwuru) as part of the trade inventory.

 From the Middle Ages, a dovecote (French pigeonnier) was a common outbuilding on an estate that aimed to be self-sufficient.
 The dovecote was considered a "living pantry", a source of meat for unexpected guests, and was important as a supplementary source of income from the sale of surplus birds.
 Dovecotes were introduced to South America and Africa by Mediterranean colonists.
 In medieval England, squab meat was highly valued, although its availability depended on the season.

 In England, pigeon meat was eaten when other food was rationed during World War II and remains associated with wartime shortages and poverty.
 This was parodied in an episode of the sitcom Dad's Army, "Getting the Bird".
 Nevertheless, many people continue to eat it, especially the older generation.